 It allows them to understand the moments along the employee journey that matter most, how they impact the experience and what they can do, at each stage, to have a positive impact on metrics like engagement, attrition and productivity.

 Understand the moments that matter with employee journey mapping

 Much like CX professionals map out the customer journey to identify pain points and areas for improvement, HR teams can plot the end-to-end journey an employee has at an organization to start to understand how each stage impacts the employee experience as a whole.

 From recruitment all the way through to exit, it allows you to plot out every moment that matters and understand what you can do to improve the experience.

 Here’s how to start building your employee journey:

 1. Segment your employees

-Throughout the organization you’re likely to have plenty of different employee personas, and their interactions with the company will be very different.
+Throughout the organization, you’re likely to have plenty of different employee personas, and their interactions with the company will be very different.
 So start by identifying your employee segments.
-Ideally it should be based on their interactions with the company – for example, an engineer is likely to have a very different experience from someone in your marketing team — rather than demographics like age and gender (these should be splits you look at in the data later rather than as a guiding principle for your personas, as within those demgraphics there will be plenty of variance in the experience).
+Ideally it should be based on their interactions with the company – for example, an engineer is likely to have a very different experience from someone in your marketing team — rather than demographics like age and gender (these should be splits you look at in the data later rather than as a guiding principle for your personas, as within those demographics there will be plenty of variance in the experience).